terrestris/shogun-docker/README.md

 ```bash
 docker-compose -f docker-compose.yml -f docker-compose-shogun.yml up
 ```

-Note: Before running the images, you need to set the correct `KEYCLOAK_HOST` (your local IP)
-      for both services.
-Please edit the appropriate lines in `docker-compose-shogun.yml` to do so.

 You can test whether the SHOGun application started by visiting the URL `https://localhost/`.